core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 4. Retrieve the correct EDHOC session by using the connection identifier C_R rebuilt at step 3.

-   If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.
+   If the application profile used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.

    Otherwise, perform the EDHOC processing on the EDHOC message_3 extracted at step 2 as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}}, based on the protocol state of the retrieved EDHOC session.

-   The applicability statement used in the EDHOC session is the same one associated with the EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
-This is relevant in case the server provides multiple EDHOC resources, which may generally refer to different applicability statements.
+   The application profile used in the EDHOC session is the same one associated with the EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
+This is relevant in case the server provides multiple EDHOC resources, which may generally refer to different application profiles.

 5. Establish a new OSCORE Security Context associated with the client as per {{Section A.2 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.